I need human help to enter verification code (office hours only)

 Mussar: Ethical Character Development and Training

-tradition focused on character development and ethical living.
+Join Mike and Debra Rosenblum for advice into the world of Mussar.
+Mussar is a Jewish spiritual tradition focused on character development and ethical living.
 Rooted in classical texts and practices, it encourages individuals to cultivate inner virtues—such as humility, patience, and gratitude—through study, self-reflection, and daily action.
 The goal of Mussar is to align one’s inner life with one’s outer behavior, creating a more balanced soul and a more compassionate world.

-Re/Intro to Judaism with Rabbi Fel
+Re/Intro to Judaism with Rabbi Friedman

 Project Zug at the Rosen Library